NYPL-discovery/discovery-store-poster/README.md

 npm test
 ```

-## Initializing a New Environment
+## Initializing a New Deployment Environment

-When a brand new environment is created, you'll need to initialize the DB environment.
+When a brand new environment is created (e.g. creating a new "Development" environment on AWS infrastructure), you'll need to initialize the DB environment.

 To verify that you've entered your encrypted creds correctly and that KMS is able to decrypt them to DB credentials, run the following: